 Select an auditor and tax services provider.
 Whatever country you incorporate, there will be deferring annual tax and financial reporting requirements, commonly referred to as statutory filling requirements.
-An audit and tax firm can help you navigate this process.
+Hiring an external audit firm is a useful step that can help you navigate this process.
 Similar to the bank-selection process mentioned above, many early-stage companies will outgrow their local CPA firm, finding them unfit to provide expertise in foreign-expansion markets.
 For that reason, they find that firms within the Big 4 or other large national firms can best provide the assistance needed in local foreign market filing and statutory reporting processes.
 Here are some other key considerations:

 - When considering which audit and tax firm to use, be sure you negotiate based on capabilities and fees.